- Show the relationship between savers, banks, and borrowers

 The bottom line on investing in tangible assets: rate of return—moderate, especially if you can receive nonfinancial benefits from, for example, living in the house; risk—moderate for housing or high if you buy gold or baseball cards; liquidity—low, because it often takes considerable time and energy to sell a house or a piece of fine art and turn your capital gain into cash.
 The next Clear It Up feature explains the issues in the recent U.S. housing market crisis.

 What was all the commotion in the recent U.S. housing market?

-The cumulative average growth rate in housing prices from 1981 to 2000 was 5.1%.
-The price of an average U.S. home then took off from 2003 to 2005, rising at more than 10% per year.
+The cumulative average annual growth rate in housing prices from 1981 to 2000 was 5.1%.
+The price of an average U.S. home then took off from 2003 to 2005, rising more than 10% per year.
 No serious analyst believed this rate of growth was sustainable; after all, if housing prices grew at, say, 11% per year over time, the average price of a home would more than double every seven years.
 However, at the time many serious analysts saw no reason for deep concern.
 After all, housing prices often change in fits and starts, like all prices, and a price surge for a few years is often followed by prices that are flat or even declining a bit as local markets adjust.

 The Tradeoffs between Return and Risk

 The discussion of financial investments has emphasized the expected rate of return, the risk, and the liquidity of each investment.
 Table 17.3 summarizes these characteristics.

 |Stocks||High||Medium to high||Medium|

 |Bonds||Medium||Low to medium||Medium|

 |Mutual funds||Medium to high||Medium to high||Medium to high|